kebireri/secureNetworking/bicep/modules/README.md

 All deployments were executed through **modular Bicep templates**, ensuring reusable and well-structured infrastructure as code.

-The resources were automatically **validated against governance policies** from the [Azure Policy as Code project](https://github.com/kebireri/azure-bicep/tree/main/policyAsCode/groupPolicy), ensuring compliance with standards for:
+The resources were automatically **validated against governance policies** from the [Azure Policy as Code project](https://github.com/kebireri/azure-bicep/tree/main/policyAsCode/groupPolicy), ensuring compliance with standards for resource tagging, network configuration, security enforcement, and naming conventions
-- Resource tagging
-- Network configuration
-- Security enforcement
-- Naming conventions

 ---